dimplekumara1-sudo/Michael/SUPABASE_SETUP.md

 6. ✅ Test admin functionality
 7. ✅ Set up file storage for photos (optional)

-Your Michael Photography app is now ready with a fully secure, scalable Supabase backend!
+Your Micheal photographs app is now ready with a fully secure, scalable Supabase backend!